safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 On the bitcoin blockchain, bitcoins are grouped into outputs, and do not exist as discrete entities.
 For example, the reward for mining a block is currently 25 BTC, but this 25 BTC is represented in a single transaction.
 25 coins, 1 piece of data.

-Quite differently, every safecoin is a discrete piece of data with its own location on the network (just like regular data on the SAFE Network).
-25 safecoins would be 25 different bits of data on the SAFE Network.
+Quite differently, every safecoin balance is stored in a discrete piece of data with its own location on the network (just like regular data on the SAFE Network).
+25 safecoins could be stored in 25 different balances (bits of data) on the SAFE Network (or in a single balance in one location, or hundreds of small balances widely spread on the network).

 This fundamentally different way of representing tokens is how safecoins can be transferred so quickly and with such high confidence.
 The transfer mechanism of safecoin is quite different to that of bitcoin.

-A safecoin is a special package of data (called mutable data) which contains details of the current owner (among other things).
-To transfer ownership of that coin, the current owner must verify their ownership (similar to a signature in a bitcoin transaction).
-If they own the coin, they are allowed to change the data for the coin's current owner to the new owner.
-The 'current owner' of a safecoin is like the utxo of a bitcoin transaction.
-Safecoins ownership can be traced only to the current owner, whereas bitcoins ownership can be traced back to the initial generation, which may include hundreds or thousands of owners.
+A safecoin is a special package of data (called a CoinBalance) which contains details of the current owner and the safecoin value (ie how many safecoins).
+This data object is very similar to a bitcoin unspent transaction output, except that the history is not included.
+To transfer safecoin the current owner must verify their ownership (similar to a signature in a bitcoin transaction).
+Safecoin transactions move coins from the current owner to a new owner.
+Safecoin ownership can be traced only to the current owner, whereas bitcoins ownership can be traced back to the initial generation, which may include hundreds or thousands of owners.

-Transferring safecoin is a single atomic data event on the SAFE Network.
+Transferring safecoin is an atomic data event on the SAFE Network.
 Once completed, it stays that way until the new owner decides to change it.
 There is no way it can be reversed, unlike bitcoin which can have changes to the mempool or even orphaned blocks.

 Compare the cost of completing a transaction.
 In bitcoin, the cost of a transaction is the size of the transaction relative to the entire block, multiplied by the cost of the proof of work to generate the block.
-In safecoin, the cost is the resources required to obtain consensus for the piece of data (a close group of nodes must reach consensus then store the change) multiplied by the number of coins being spent.
+In safecoin, the cost is the resources required to obtain consensus to reduce the CoinBalance of the sender and increase the CoinBalance of the recipient.
 Safecoin transactions are extremely efficient compared to bitcoin transactions because close group consensus is much cheaper and faster than generating a proof of work.

 [Back to Table Of Contents](#double-spend-prevention_toc)